How do I configure and manage Webhook v2 in MyOperator?

 Webhook auto-Failed

-Inspect logs, fix the endpoint, and enable again
+Inspect Failure logs, fix the endpoint, then re-enable the webhook

 Missing agent/department fields